Privacy Statement Policy

-We are committed to delivering a relevant and useful experience to you.
+We are committed to delivering a relevant and useful experience for you.
 Depending on how you interact with us and the Service, we use your personal information to:

 - Provide, activate and manage your access to and use of the Service;

-- Process and fulfil a request, order, download, subscription or other transaction;
+- Process and fulfill a request, order, download, subscription, or other transaction;

-- Offer you customized content and other personalization to make the Service more efficient for you and more relevant to your interests and geography;
+- Offer your customized content and other personalization to make the Service more efficient for you and more relevant to your interests and geography;

 - Enhance and improve the Service, such as adding new content and features;